Mathis-L/CallOut/README.md

 ## ✨ Main Features

-*   **Real-Time Multiplayer Game:** Game state synchronization among all participants via Firebase.
+*   **Real-Time Multiplayer Game:** Game state synchronization among all participants via Firebase, secured with authentication rules.
 *   **Lobby System:** Create and join games via unique codes.
 *   **Interactive Voting Mechanism:** Players vote to answer questions concerning other participants.
-*   **Thematic Question Sets:** The game leader can choose from different sets of questions (Gentle, Mix, Extreme).
+*   **Thematic Question Sets:** The game leader can choose from different sets of questions (Chill, Spicy Mix, Extra Hot).
+*   **🔥 NEW - Confession Mode:** A surprise round that puts one player in the hot seat!
+The most-targeted player from the previous round gets their revenge by choosing who must answer a juicy, personal question.
+Other players then vote on whether they believe the answer, granting temporary immunity to the convincing confessor.
+*   **📊 NEW - Detailed Results Page:** At the end of the game, a dedicated page displays a complete breakdown of stats, player awards, and data visualizations like heatmaps and score evolution charts.
 *   **Animated Coin Toss:** Introduces an element of chance for revealing votes.
 *   **Customizable Avatars:** Players can choose an avatar to represent themselves.
 *   **Player Presence Management:** Detection of connections and disconnections.